-These coconut apricot gluten free granola bars make a great midmorning or afternoon snack.
-If you keep them in the freezer you can set one out about 10-15 minutes before you’re planning to eat it.
+These coconut apricot gluten-free granola bars make a great mid-morning or afternoon snack.
+Also, if you keep them in the freezer you can set one out about 10-15 minutes before you’re planning to eat it.
 In addition, they’re the perfect way to stop that afternoon hunger craving and prevent me from making some fairly unhealthy choices.

 So listen, if you are looking for a healthy, lent-friendly, sweet alternative to a candy bar look no further.
 Give these bars a try, and I seriously doubt they will last long in your fridge!
 I hope you enjoy them.